‘The Walking Dead’s’ Norman Reedus and Andrew Lincoln: When Too Much Is Not Enough [Spoilers]

 The Walking Dead certainly did tell their story though, one of loss, humiliation, and defeat.
 Fans complained of boredom, shock and too much violence, and not enough action.
 It must have been very confusing for the writers to hear.
 The Season 7A plot line was depressingly oppressive, and there wasn’t enough zombie killing action to suit fans.

-The Walking Dead lost viewers for the first time ever, but the good news is Norman Reedus and Andrew Lincoln both believe The Walking Dead Season 8 is going to be really good.
+The Walking Dead lost viewers for the first time, but the good news is Norman Reedus and Andrew Lincoln both believe The Walking Dead Season 8 is going to be really good.
 They can’t wait to go back to work.

 Norman Reedus is right about The Walking Dead Season 8.
 Fans need to get over their negativity, approach the new material with an open mind, and look at Season 8 as the reward for all the collective suffering dealt out in Season 7.